Our Mission Statement

 Rather than ‘own’ projects, ISEOF prefers to identify a need, plant the seed to germinate, and then allow development and implementation via partners and alliances.
 With insight, integrity, and kindness, we strive to inform and inspire the thinking and actions of early adopters relating to the ongoing transition to post-growth human societies, institutions, and values.

 Educate and Inspire

 Since 2007, ISEOF has helped others make sense of the systemic human predicament to engage with the future more effectively in their own lives and work.
-Though clearly energy in human societies isa central theme, our core challenges will ultimately be ‘solved’ by individual, institutional and cultural behavioral changes.
-A necessary (but not sufficient) step towards this outcome is wider and deeper sensemaking about how the big picture fits together for willing and interested demographics in society: young people, philanthropists, politicians and staff, community leaders and Hollywood/media catalysts.
-Education about the foundational aspects of our situation will at a minimum, avoid wastes of time and resources on biophysically implausible plans, while also allowing for more emergent cultural response, as society gradually converges on what is possible and desirable and what is not.
+Though clearly energy in human societies is a central theme, our core challenges will ultimately be ‘solved’ by individual, institutional, and cultural behavioral changes.
+A necessary (but not sufficient) step towards this outcome is wider and deeper sensemaking about how the big picture fits together for willing and interested demographics in society: young people, philanthropists, politicians and staff, community leaders, and Hollywood/media catalysts.
+Education about the foundational aspects of our situation will, at a minimum, avoid wastes of time and resources on biophysically implausible plans, while also allowing for a more emergent cultural response, as society gradually converges on what is possible and desirable and what is not.

 Preserve and Protect

 Conservation of the natural world is a core objective of our organization.
 After 50+ years of environmentalism, almost all the trends have worsened.
 Our work here highlights the importance of environmental issues from the vantage of the Superorganism.
 After growth, we have to ‘bend’ not ‘break’ to arrive at more benign environmental outcomes.
 In the meantime, education and ethics depicting humans as stewards of the ecosystems, and 10 million other species, encourages possibilities for more benign futures.